microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 There are two built-in affinity modes differing only in how the affinity key is stored on a request.
 The default mode is `Cookie`.
 1. `Cookie` - stores the key as a cookie.
 It expects the request's key to be delivered as a cookie with configured name and sets the same cookie with `Set-Cookie` header on the first response in an affinitized sequence.
 This mode is implemented by `CookieSessionAffinityProvider`.
 Cookie's options (e.g. name) can be configured via `CookieSessionAffinityProviderOptions`.
 The default name is `.Yarp.ReverseProxy.Affinity`

 2. `CustomHeader` - stores the key on a header.
 It expects the request's key to be delivered in a customer header with configured name and sets the same header on the first response in an affinitized sequence.
 This mode is implemented by `CustomHeaderSessionAffinityProvider`.
 The header name can be set by the setting `CustomHeaderName` in `SessionAffinityOptions.Settings` as shown in the example below.
-The default name is `X-Microsoft-Proxy-Affinity`.
+The default name is `X-Yarp-Proxy-Affinity`.

 ## Affinity failure policy
 If the affinity key cannot be decoded or no healthy destination found it's considered as a failure and an affinity failure policy is called to handle it.
 The policy has the full access to `HttpContext` and can send response to the client by itself.
 It returns a boolean value indicating whether the request processing can proceed down the pipeline or must be terminated.